amper5and/voice.js/docs/API.md

 #### client.getTokens()
 Returns an object containing the current authentication tokens.

-Three token-retrieval methods are provided if you want to retrieve the tokens yourself.
+Three token-retrieval methods are provided if you want to retrieve the tokens yourself:

 #### client.auth( function(error, token){} )
 Retrieves the 'auth' authentication token.